lefeverd/borg-exporter/README.md

 When using multiple repositories in `BORG_REPOSITORIES`, the exporter will not crash if it cannot retrieve metrics for one of them, but instead an error will be logged.
+This is useful to already expose the metrics that it was able to gather.
+In case of errors, if the `METRICS_REFRESH_INTERVAL` is greater than 5 minutes, it will retry 5 times, waiting one minute between each try, before stopping and waiting for the next refresh.
+This is to avoid potentially waiting for hours in case of a transient error.

 ## Installation